 Accounts receivable consist primarily of amounts due from customers.
 We carry our accounts receivable at their net realizable value.
 In determining the appropriate allowance for doubtful accounts, we consider a combination of factors, such as the aging of trade receivables, industry trends, and our customers' financial strength, credit standing and payment and default history.
 Changes in the aforementioned factors, among others, may lead to adjustments in our allowance for doubtful accounts.
 The calculation of the required allowance requires judgment by our management as to the impact of these and other factors on the ultimate realization of our trade receivables.
 Charges to the allowance for doubtful accounts are reflected in the "Selling, general and administrative expenses" line and charges to the allowance for customer chargebacks and other customer deductions are primarily reflected as a reduction in the "Net sales" line of our Consolidated Statements of Income.
 Our management reviews these estimates each quarter and makes adjustments based upon actual experience.
-Because we cannot predict future changes in the financial stability of our customers, actual future losses from uncollectible accounts may differ from our estimates.
-If the financial condition of our customers were to deteriorate, resulting in their inability to make payments, a large reserve might be required.
+Because we cannot predict future changes in the financial stability of our customers were to deteriorate, resulting in their inability to make payments, a large reserve might be required.
 The amount of actual historical losses has not varied materially from our estimates for bad debts.